How Samepage Powers Our Customer Support Process

 We have 2 offices – one in San Jose, CA and an office in Plzen, CZ.
 Having offices separated by a 9-hour time difference and 5,827 miles, presents a challenge – especially when you need to work between offices to solve any technical snafus that might come up.

-We use a collection of tools to handle our customer support.
+We use a collection of tools to handle our customer support and we get inspiration from various Tips and Tricks For Customer Support Teams.
 Our support stack includes Freshdesk for tickets, JIRA for bug tracking, and Samepage as the central hub that brings team members from across the company to coordinate our support efforts.
 With this process, we're able to easily share information with the people that need it most, and bring the right people together to tackle anything that might come up.
 I’ll walk you through our stack and show you how we use each program to coordinate our customer support process.

 Freshdesk is our community platform and help ticketing system.
 The Samepage community includes a forum for users to connect with us and raise issues for support.
 Your Samepage account is your community account, so it’s easy to get involved.
 Sometimes user issues aren’t covered in the community, so users can open a ticket through the community to let us know about an issue.
 Our US customer support team is notified of each ticket.
 Most issues are easily solved with a quick email response, in which case we close the ticket in Freshdesk.
 For issues that are a little more complex, or need to be brought to the attention of the team, we bring that ticket into Samepage.